 Suicide is a leading cause of death in America and can be preventable if everyone can recognize the warning signs, knows how to help, and becomes familiar with resources available in the community.

-Contact a mental health professional or hotline if you or someone you know is exhibiting one or more of these behaviors:
+Consider contacting a mental health professional or hotline if you, or someone you know, is exhibiting one or more of these behaviors:

 - Rage, uncontrolled anger, seeking revenge

 - Acting reckless or engaging in risky activities, seemingly without thinking